 - Running leggings (1)

 - Sunscreen: This is the most important toiletry I take on a trip.
 I wear sunscreen nearly every single day.
 I never pack or use sunscreen with oxybenzone in it.
 Oxybenzone is known to be bad for skin and harms coral reefs.
-I use Surf Butter Co.
+Some of my favorite reef-safe sunscreens are Surf Butter Co.
 (Australian brand) for my face and Australian Gold Botanical 50 SPF sunscreen for my body.
 Or Garden Goddess 30 SPF.
 These are mineral sunscreens which are harder to rub in and can leave a white residue, but they’re better for the environment and your skin.
 Many people love Sun Bum but I personally think it doesn’t work very well — after being burned so many times after using their face stick, I threw it away.
 And!
 Oxybenzone is a main ingredient.

 - Shampoo bar (doubles as soap) + conditioner

 - Deodorant (still can’t find a great basic one)

 - Makeup: Urban Decay Naked Palette + Benefit mascara + Too Faced bronzer + Urban Decay eyeliner + foundation

 Tech and Camera Gear

 - Lenovo ThinkPad Yoga 14″ laptop + Toshiba 1 TB hard drive + laptop case

 - Canon Powershot S90 (I prefer the 120 but it broke) + waterproof housing + 32 GB memory card